photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 ### Docker Doesn't Work ###

-Users of Red Hat-compatible Linux distributions such as Red Hat Enterprise Linux®, CentOS, Fedora, AlmaLinux, and Rocky Linux can substitute the `docker` and `docker compose` commands with `podman` and `podman-compose` as [drop-in replacements](docker.md#podman).
+Users of Red Hat-compatible Linux distributions like RHEL, CentOS, Fedora, AlmaLinux, and Rocky Linux can substitute the `docker` and `docker compose` commands with `podman` and `podman-compose` as [drop-in replacements](docker.md#podman).

 ↪ [Getting Docker Up and Running](docker.md)